 All staff at Manor Academy are trained to support young people with SEND.
 Training is ongoing and regularly reviewed to keep up to date with developments in the field.
-Training provided includes Team teach (positive behaviour management), Autism Training, Restorative Practice, Safeguarding and Child Protection, Clicker 7 software, e-safety
+Training provided includes Team teach (positive behaviour management), Autism Training, Restorative Practice, Safeguarding and Child Protection and E-safety.